jundalisay/spblist/content/en/material/solutions/gravitational-signatures.md

 - put everthing inside a Cartesian view which imposes obervation and timespans, consequently the timeline

-{{< img alt="Kepler Tensor" src="/graphics/keplertgr.png" cap="Material Superphysics converts Physics equations into ratios, since everything is relative and nothing, except the Absolute Entity, is absolute" >}}
+{{< img alt="Cartesian Relationality" src="/graphics/physics/gr.jpg" cap="Material Superphysics converts Physics equations into ratios, since everything is relative and nothing, except the Absolute Entity, is absolute" >}}

 We call this "Universal Relationality"

+{{< i a="Cartesian Relationality" s="/graphics/physics/relationality.jpg" c="" >}}

 Since we see the universe as a Matrix or huge computer program (or the Mind of Brahma), then the parts of universal relatvity can be seen in the [model-view-controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) paradigm: